-In the UK, you are subject to paying Stamp Duty Land Tax (SDLT) when you buy land or property over a certain price.
+In the UK, you’re subject to paying Stamp Duty Land Tax (SDLT) when you buy land or property over a certain price.

-At the time of publishing this, the SDLT threshold for residential properties is £125,000 and £150,000 for non-residential land and properties.
+At the time of publishing, the SDLT threshold for residential properties is £125,000 and £150,000 for non-residential land and properties.

-There are some different rules and exceptions to be aware of, however.
-You will pay less, or even no tax if you meet any of the following requirements:
+However, there are some different rules and exceptions to be aware of.
+You’ll pay less, or even no tax if you meet any of the following requirements:

-There are also some special circumstances that may be applicable to you.
-A solicitor is best placed to advise you based on your individual circumstances.
+There are also some special circumstances that may be applicable to you and a homebuyer, so it’s worth speaking to your solicitor is best placed to offer advice you based on your individual circumstances.